karllessard/community/sigs/jvm/rfcs/20190606-java-tensor-io.md

 }

 class DoubleIterator extends ScalarIterator<Double> {
-  boolean hasMoreElements();  // true if there is more elements double get();  // returns the current element and increment position DoubleIterator put(double value);  // sets the current element and increment position, returns this void forEach(DoubleConsumer func);  // consume all remaining elements
+  double get();  // returns the current element and increment position DoubleIterator put(double value);  // sets the current element and increment position, returns this void forEach(DoubleConsumer func);  // consume all remaining elements